SciML/Catalyst.jl/docs/src/intro_to_catalyst/using_catalyst.md

 reactions(repressilator)
 ```
 We can also use Latexify to see the corresponding reactions in Latex, which shows what
-the `hillr` terms correspond to mathematically
+the `hillr` terms mathematically correspond to
 ```julia
 latexify(repressilator)
 ```
 ```@example tut1
 repressilator #hide
 ```
-Assuming [Graphviz](https://graphviz.org/) is installed and commandline
+Assuming [Graphviz](https://graphviz.org/) is installed and command line
 accessible, within a Jupyter notebook we can also graph the reaction network by
 ```julia
 g = Graph(repressilator)